 RSUs generally represent the right to receive a defined number of shares of our Common Stock after completing a service period established at the time of grant.
-RSUs granted to the NEOs in 2022 generally vest ratably on each of the first two anniversaries of the grant date, subject to continued employment.
+RSUs granted to the NEOs in 2023 generally vest ratably on each of the first three anniversaries of the grant date, subject to continued employment.
 The Compensation Committee believes RSUs are important because they link compensation to stock price performance, promote retention, and build executive ownership and alignment with stockholders.

-A one-time stretch incentive was included in the 2022 RSU award that provides our named executive officers with the opportunity to double their target RSU award for exceeding a stretch two-year Adjusted EBITDA goal aligned to the Company's long-term strategic plan, with shares delivered in February 2024 if the performance goal is met.
-This stretch Adjusted EBITDA feature was not included in the 2023 RSU grant.
+2022 RSU Stretch Incentive